tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 Sign up and download at [https://getcircadio.com](https://getcircadio.com)

 ### Haroopad
-Haroopadis a markdown enabled document processor for creating web-friendly documents.
+Haroopad is a markdown enabled document processor for creating web-friendly documents.

 You can author various formats of documents such as blog article, slide, presentation, report, and e-mail as if experts did.